 The average consumer doesn’t know how to handle problems like this.
 The average consumer might even think that their Xbox Live subscription is worthless and cancel it!

-I don't like the way AT&T treats you, me, and the rest of their customers.
+AT&T treats you, me, and the rest of their customers like garbage.
+Don't use their services.
+Don't give them money.
+Ever.

 Vent your own frustration about AT&T at hateatt.com.